taranjeet/taranjeet.github.io/_posts/2016-02-14-django-view-only-permission.md

 to turn every field into a read-only field.

 The above code is one way of implementing view only permission in Django.
-I am sure there can be numerous other interesting way to implement it.
+I am sure there can be other interesting ways to implement it.